PierBusDev/GolangPierbook/readme.md

 ### Panic

-Go generates **panic** whenever there is a situation where the Go runtime is unable to figure out what should happen next (eg for a programming error like trying to read past the end of a slice, or environmental problem like running out of memory).
+Go generates **panic** whenever there is a situation where the Go runtime is unable to figure out what should happen next (eg for a programming error like trying to read past the end of a slice, or an environment problem like running out of memory).

 When a panic happens the current function exits immediatly and any defer attached to it is called.
 When this is complete, the defers attached to the calling function run, ans so on until main is reached.
 Then the program exits with a message + stack trace.